-Federal Grand Jury In Special Counsel Probe Indicts Russian Agency And Individuals For 2016 Election Meddling
+Federal Grand Jury In Special Counsel Probe Indicts Russian Troll Farm And Individuals For 2016 Election Meddling

-The Special Counsel's Office announced a federal indictment against the Russian-based Internet Research Agency (IRA), two other Russian entities, and 13 Russian individuals on Friday in relation with the their actions of "interfering with the US political and electoral processes, including the presidential election of 2016."
+The special counsel's office announced a federal indictment against the Russian-based Internet Research Agency (IRA), two other Russian entities, and 13 Russian individuals Friday in relation with the their actions of "interfering with the US political and electoral processes, including the presidential election of 2016."

-The Special Counsel's Office, which is investigating Russian interference in the election, provided the following statement:
+The special counsel's office, which is investigating Russian interference in the election, provided the following statement:

 A federal grand jury in the District of Columbia returned an indictment on Feb.
 16, 2018, against 13 Russian nationals and three Russian entities accused of violating U.S. criminal laws in order to interfere with U.S. elections and political processes.
 The indictment charges all of the defendants with conspiracy to defraud the United States, three defendants with conspiracy to commit wire fraud and bank fraud, and five defendants with aggravated identity theft.